Frontman Matt Mucerino on Songwriting, Influences, and I Used To Be

 I just picked up a guitar and taught myself basic theory.
 It just went from there.
 That was in 2020.
 I have always been obsessed with music, and have always wanted to make music, but before then I had always made excuses.

 Never put off till tomorrow what you can do the day after.
-When and how did Crossing I’s Dotting T’s start?
+When did the band form?

 It started in the middle of 2021: Covid quarantine time.
 I started making the songs after the passing of my cousin, Luke, to cancer at the age of 21.
 It was a way to get the feelings off my chest.

 That’s terrible.
 Sorry for your loss.
 Music is a great way to work through feelings.
-Describe the band’s sound for anyone who hasn’t heard you.
+Please describe your sound for the uninitiated.

 That’s hard.
 I take influences from a lot of different music.
 That’s why the music doesn’t necessarily sound exactly like any other band.